Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-Using anchor's CpiContext wrapper is much more clean and it abstracts a lot away, but it's important you understand what's going on under the hood.
+Using anchor's `CpiContext` wrapper is much cleaner and it abstracts a lot away, but it's important you understand what's going on under the hood.

 Once the `transfer_checked` function has completed, we can start updating our state accounts because that means the transfer has taken place.
-The two accounts we'll wnat to update are the `pool_state` and `user_entry` accounts, which represent the overall staking pool data and this specific user's data regarding their stake in this pool.
+The two accounts we'll want to update are the `pool_state` and `user_entry` accounts, which represent the overall staking pool data and this specific user's data regarding their stake in this pool.

 Since this is the `stake` instruction and the user is transferring tokens into the pool, both values representing the amount the user has staked and the total amount staked in the pool should increase by the `stake_amount`.